Infectious colitis refers to inflammation of the colon due to an infective cause, including bacterial, viral, fungal, or parasitic infections.

 Findings on ultrasound include increased symmetrical wall thickening and submucosal echogenicity.
-On colour Doppler, there may be increased mural flow.
+On color Doppler, there may be increased mural flow.

 If imaging is required, CT is usually the examination of choice.

 Patients with infectious colitis from any cause typically have wall thickening (this usually demonstrates homogeneous enhancement).
-Low attenuation regions representing oedema may be detected within the wall.
+Low attenuation regions representing edema may be detected within the wall.
 Other ancillary findings include:

 - inflammation of the pericolonic fat

-- multiple gas-fluid levels due to increased fluid and fluid faeces
+- multiple gas-fluid levels due to increased fluid and fluid feces

 While there can be considerable overlap, the affecting segment of the portion of the colon, however, may be useful in suggesting a specific organism: